HackSouth/hacksouth.github.io/_posts/2021-06-21-smart-contract-bug-hunting.md

  - Smart Contracts
 ---

-## Introduction

 I've recently swapped out playing CTFs in my free time to trying to catch bugs in my free time, usually for a bounty.
-Since bug bounty platforms are usually focused on web or mobile applications, I thought it might be interesting to introduce an emerging branch of bug bounty, focusing on smart contracts.
+Since bug bounty platforms are usually focused on web or mobile applications, I thought it might be interesting to introduce an emerging branch of bug bounty, focusing on smart contracts.<!--more-->

 For anyone unfamiliar, a [bug bounty program](https://en.wikipedia.org/wiki/Bug_bounty_program) is a way for whitehat hackers to disclose security vulnerabilies for different platforms, generally in exchange for a monetary bounty.
 The exact bounty largely depends on the likeihood of the vulnerability being exploited, along with the severity if exploited.
 Payouts can range anywhere from [$100 to $1m](https://immunefi.com/explore/).